ustun/react-without-jsx/README.md

 Just do an `npm install` followed by `npm run example`

 Example uses using React in node, but obviously this technique works in the browser too.

+## Tradeoffs

+One surprising thing React does for performance is, if the props is an empty object, it uses null instead of `{}`.
+You may try reverting that for aesthetic reasons, but probably shouldn't.